magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 Starting with version 2.1.4, we provide the following:

-*	System-specific store configuration values are specified in a new configuration file, `app/etc/config.local.php`, which is in source control.
+*	Store configuration values are specified in a new configuration file, `app/etc/config.local.php`, which is in source control.

 	Using `config.local.php`, you can, for example, disable file optimization in your integration system (where you are developing and testing) and enable file optimization in staging and production.